-Second option is to prepare a quantitative review of a research literature, or meta-analyses, designed to lend clarity to that literature and provide a theoretical advance.
-This paper follows the model of mete-analyses published in Psychological Bulletin.
+- A second option is to prepare a quantitative review of research literature, or meta-analysis, designed to lend clarity to the literature in the student's core area of substantive interest, and provide a theoretical advance comparable to that described in option (1).
+This paper should follow the model of meta-analyses published in Psychological Review or Psychological Bulletin. - 3.
 The third option is to prepare a grant proposal for a major federal agency or private foundation.
 Such proposals may be for a program of basic or applied research.
 A basic criterion in evaluating applied proposals in that they should be of more than local interest.
 It is expected that grant proposals will be of sufficient quality to be approved by a national review committee when submitted.

-When the paper has been completed, it becomes the basis for a two-part oral examination.
-The first part focuses closely on the content defined by the paper; the second focuses more broadly on the student's level of preparation within other topics in social psychology.
+When the comprehensive examination document has been completed, it becomes the basis for a twohour oral examination.
+While the examination focuses primarily on the content defined by the paper, questions may also address the student's overall level of preparation within social psychology, especially in relation to the student's core area of substantive interest.